Bachelor of Fine Arts in Creative Writing

-The interdisciplinary Creative Writing degree emphasizes the study of writing and literature, in addition to studies across disciplines such as art, history, religious studies, and anthropology.
+The Creative Writing degree emphasizes the study of writing and literature, in addition to studies across disciplines such as art, history, religious studies, and anthropology.
 Students have extensive opportunities for reading, writing, evaluating, and producing a variety of written texts reflecting their studies in literary history and across disciplines, as well as their creative writing practice.
 The faculty of the writing degree program are committed to the interconnectedness of disciplinary areas and methods and the development of research skills.
 They provide mentoring and direction to students interested in a liberal education that focuses on the development of skill in many genres of writing.

 Students may declare the Creative Writing major at any time.
 Formal admission to the major occurs after students complete 32 hours of college level course work.

-The interdisciplinary BFA in Creative Writing requires students to complete 120 credit hours, including 52 hours of University Studies courses and then, to serve their major, 48 additional hours, including: 21 hours in writing; 21 hours in literature and linguistics, 6 hours in the Senior Seminar and Internship, and 20 hours in a minor or free electives.
+The BFA in Creative Writing requires students to complete 120 credit hours, including 52 hours of University Studies courses and then, to serve their major, 48 additional hours, including: 21 hours in writing; 21 hours in literature and linguistics, 6 hours in the Senior Seminar and Internship, and 20 hours in a minor or free electives.

 One half of the 48 credit hours must be upper division courses.
 In addition, students must take one-half of the credit hours required for the major at Spalding University.